DogeLovesHipster/SOUTextbookScraper/README.md

 - Create a prototype csv for demo
 - Create a simple GUI for tracking purposes
 - Solve Price issue error
+- Update how prices are provided and scalped

 ## Notes